 Day 2/ Lower Klamath Lake

 By the time I made my entrance to Lower Klamath Lake I was starting to feel frustrated.
 I had been to three of the areas my guide/itinerary suggested for finding Eagles, and yet I'd found none.
-I couldn't get to one area because the mud track out to it was more than my poor vehicle could handle.
-I was sure that was where the Eagles would be, since I couldn't get there. 😕 The first place I visited, Klamath Wildlife Area, Miller Island Unit,, held a ton of Geese, smaller waterfowl, and what I thought were Swans (turned out to be Sandhill Cranes), but you need a day pass to park and I couldn't find a place to purchase one.
+I couldn't get to one area because the mud tracks out to it were more than my poor vehicle could handle.
+I was sure that was where the Eagles would be since I couldn't get there. 😕 The first place I visited, Klamath Wildlife Area, Miller Island Unit, held a ton of Geese, smaller waterfowl, and what I thought were Swans (turned out to be Sandhill Cranes), but you need a day pass to park and I couldn't find a place to purchase one.
 The ODFW (Oregon Dept. of Fish and Wildlife) was closed due to COVID-19.)
-So I made a few long range shots and moved on.
+So I made a few long-range shots and moved on.
 The next area was a complete wash as I couldn't traverse the muddied roadway.
-The third area was on a main road that had marshy areas on both sides, but few safe places to pull over.
+The third area was on the main road that had marshy areas on both sides, but few safe places to pull over.
 I did make a few shots of Tundra Swans (I'd only ever seen pairs of Swans before this day, never hundreds in one group.)
 These are the first shots in this set, and again, I was a fair distance from them, so only a few of my shots were worthy of publication.
 I did see (and tried without success to capture) what I thought was a Golden Eagle trying to nab lunch from the midst of this flock.
 It was a HUGE bird anyway and it was buzzing the flock.
 What I captured was a burred view of the flock and a blurrier view of a brownish streak flying just over their heads.)
 The swans were making a racket and there were so many, I think the Eagle couldn't decide which to grab.
-It flew away empty taloned.
+It flew away empty-taloned.
 The next shots are Pintail Ducks.
 I turned off this road to get to Lower Klamath Lake hoping for better Eagle luck.
 This was nearly a disaster.
-It was a one lane dirt track that turned to mud half way across (about a 4 mile run).
-Me and Betsy were fishtailing all over the place determined to not stop and praying we'd stay on the road and out of the tundra on either side. 😨 We made it and after a short zig onto a paved roadway we zagged onto another dirt track.
+It was a one-lane dirt track that turned to mud halfway across (about a 4-mile run).
+I and Betsy were fishtailing all over the place determined to not stop and praying we'd stay on the road and out of the tundra on either side. 😨 We made it and after a short zig onto a paved roadway we zagged onto another dirt track.
 This one was far more stable and had very much more drivable mud streaks.
-If you recall the vireo I posted about being in the middle of nowhere, this is that dirt road.
+If you recall the video I posted about being in the middle of nowhere, this is that dirt road.
 The only place on this track with trees overlooking a marshy area was at the beginning of the track and I nearly drove on past it.
-I couldn't see them at first becasue they were on the opposite side of the trees from the road.
+I couldn't see them at first because they were on the opposite side of the trees from the road.
 I finally looked up when I had to stop to let an oncoming car squeeze by, I saw three eagles in one tree.
 I'd finally struck Eagle Gold.
 Later there were Canada Geese and Sandhill Cranes out on the open marshes.
-Two of the Eagle in the group were Juveniles.
+Two of the eagles in the group were Juveniles.
 You can tell by the blotchy coloring where you would expect white on a Bald Eagle.
-The flying Eagle is a Juvenile.
+The Flying Eagle is a Juvenile.
 I made a lot more shots, but as I said, the Eagles were on the other side of the tree from me.
 Focusing through all the branches was a task I failed at much more than I knew before I got home and started sorting through them.
 Sigh!
 The marsh area the Eagles were hunting in was beyond the trees, and although I couldn't see them, I could hear the cacophony of noise they were making.
 There had to be thousands.
 There was no way to get closer as there was a canal between the roadway and the tree line with no footbridge to cross over.
 The last two images are map views of the area.

 Day 2/ Lava Beds